 - "The interior is roomy with seating for up to six passengers -- something that's increasingly hard to find these days." -- Edmunds

-Reviewers generally agree that while the 2012 Impala has clear, easy-to-read gauges and controls, the Impala still offers fewer amenities than many competing affordable large cars.
-For 2012, all Impalas now come with Bluetooth as standard equipment, and also feature cruise control, air conditioning, OnStar and a six-speaker stereo with satellite radio and an auxiliary input.
+Reviewers generally agree that while the 2012 Impala has clear, easy-to-read gauges and controls, it still offers fewer amenities than many competing affordable large cars.
+For 2012, all Impalas now come with Bluetooth as standard equipment and also feature cruise control, air conditioning, OnStar and a six-speaker audio system with satellite radio and an auxiliary input.

 - "The gauges are clearly marked and easy to read.
 Large radio and climate controls have easy-grip rubberized surfaces and operate smoothly." -- Consumer Guide

 - "Those controls are simple because they're attached to fewer features than are available on competitors." -- Edmunds